-So the problem that not so many people know about is that after building a new replica there’s actually no way to tell in a “pushbutton” way if everything is absolutely fine with the new replica.
+What is the problem?
+After building a new replica there’s actually no way to tell in a “pushbutton” way if everything is absolutely fine with the new replica.
 The replica building tool pg_basebackup (there are of course some other tools/approaches but I suspect that the pg_basebackup tool has 90% of the “market”) just streams over the datafiles and transaction logs and writes them to disk and that’s it – done.
-After that you usually modify the configs if needed and start your server and then see if you can connect to it and maybe also issue some “select count(*) from my_favourite_table” to verify that things are more or less plausible, before grinning in satisfaction and grabbing a coffee to tackle other burning tasks… but to what extent did we actually verify that the cluster is intact?
+After that, you usually modify the configs if needed and start your server and then see if you can connect to it and maybe also issue some “select count(*) from my_favourite_table” to verify that things are more or less plausible, before grinning in satisfaction and grabbing a coffee to tackle other burning tasks… but to what extent did we actually verify that the cluster is intact?

 What could go wrong with replicas?

 So what could go wrong when building up a new replica?
 Of course if pg_basebackup reports success then not too much actually, it is very unlikely that something is wrong.
-But a couple of things still bug me… or of course I might be a little paranoid 🙂 But read on too see what I mean.
+But a couple of things still bug me… but I might be a little paranoid 🙂 Just read on too see what I mean.

-Luckily though Postgres already has some remedy against such cases – the “data-checksums” flag, but this needs to be set up when initializing the cluster and also has a small performance impact so it’s not always used.
+Luckily Postgres already has some remedy against such cases – the “data-checksums” flag, but this needs to be set up when initializing the cluster and also has a small performance impact, so it’s not always used.

 What else?
-Postgres allows building up replicas on different platforms (for example master on Ubuntu, replica on CentOS – which of course is a great feature in itself) plus also the fact that minor versions can differ – e.g master on 9.6.2, replica by some accident on 9.6.0.
-Also just the replication code itself can fail, I can remember at least one occasion some years ago when commited rows where marked uncommited on replicas.
+Postgres allows building up replicas on different platforms (for example master on Ubuntu, replica on CentOS – which of course is a great feature in itself) plus also the fact that minor versions can differ – e.g. master on 9.6.2, replica by some accident on 9.6.0.
+Also just the replication code itself can fail; I can remember at least one occasion some years ago when committed rows where marked uncommitted on replicas.
 This is very rare of course but could for sure technically happen again.

-So a good compromise there I think, to have even a slightly better feeling before making the switchover, is to just dump the database!
-This at least will verify there’s no silent data corruption.
+So a good compromise there to have even a slightly better feeling before making the switchover, is to just dump the database!
+This will at least verify that there’s no silent data corruption.
 But of course also this could take hours, depending on your DB-size/hardware.
 There are some tricks to make it faster though – coming right up.

 Speeding up dummy SQL dumps on replicas